AdaCore/spark2014/docs/ug/introduction.rst

 The remainder of this document is structured as follows:

+* :ref:`Installation of GNATprove` goes through the installation steps on different platforms.
 * :ref:`Identifying SPARK Code` describes the various means to identify the part of the program in |SPARK| that should be analyzed.
 * :ref:`Overview of SPARK Language` provides an overview of the |SPARK|